Parker Jackson-Cartwright: Professional career

-After graduating from Arizona, Jackson-Cartwright was drafted by Raptors 905 of the NBA G League in the second round of the 2018 NBA G League draft with the 52nd pick.
+Jackson-Cartwright was drafted by Raptors 905 of the NBA G League in the second round of the 2018 NBA G League draft with the 52nd pick.
 He was cut during training camp due to a leg injury.
-Jackson-Cartwright was acquired by the Westchester Knicks in February 2019 and participated in two games for the team.
+He joined the Westchester Knicks in February 2019 and played in two games for the team.

-On July 20, 2019, Jackson-Cartwright signed with the Cheshire Phoenix of the British Basketball League.
-During the shortened 2019-20 season, Jackson-Cartwright tied Cheshire’s single-game assist record with 13 in two games and scored over 20 points in five of the 13 games during the BBL Championship.
+On July 20, 2019, Jackson-Cartwright signed with the Cheshire Phoenix of the British Basketball League (BBL).
+During the shortened 2019–20 season, he tied Cheshire's single-game assist record with 13 in two games and scored over 20 points in five of the 13 games during the BBL Championship.
 He finished second in the league in points per game (20.2), third in assists (7.4) and first in steals (3.7).
-In June 2020, he was named BBL Player of the Year.

 On July 17, 2020, Jackson-Cartwright signed with Saint-Quentin of the LNB Pro B. He received the 2021 LNB Pro B Most Valuable Player award after averaging 15.4 points, 3.2 rebounds, and 7.2 assists per game.

-On July 5, 2021, he has signed with Telekom Baskets Bonn of the Basketball Bundesliga.
+On July 5, 2021, Jackson-Cartwright signed with Telekom Baskets Bonn of the Basketball Bundesliga.
+He won the Bundesliga MVP for the 2021–22 season after averaging 19.3 points, 7.4 assists and 2.0 steals per game.
+He had a 40-point game against Bamberg during the season.
+He was also named Most Effective Player International.